Bimodal Camera Pose Prediction for Endoscopy: Experiments

 From Table \ref{tab:manhattan} we gather that the bimodal model supervised with cross-entropy more accurately learns the distribution of z-translations in the test set than a unimodal model for all three test trajectories.
 All three models, however, closely replicate the true distribution (see Figure \ref{fig:manhattan}).

 Secondly, we evaluate the RTE, ATE, and ROT as defined in Equations \ref{eq:ate}-\ref{eq:rot} on three test trajectories in Table \ref{tab:results}.
 However, we do not rescale the results according to Equation \ref{eq:scale}, as we expect the network to learn the absolute scale.
-As we estimate the pose between a frame pair that is $k=5$ frames apart, we calculate the errors for the five trajectories that begin with step 0, or 1, 2, 3, 4, respectively, and report the average.
+As we estimate the pose between a frame pair that is $k=5$ frames apart, we calculate the errors for the five trajectories that begin with step 0, ..., 4 and report the average.
 For each trajectory, we predict poses in forward and backward directions.
 The bimodal approach with supervision yields the smallest RTE for each test trajectory and, therefore, the most accurate local camera poses.
 However, even the bimodal approach without class supervision yields smaller RTEs than the unimodal approach on all scenes.
-The network learns to distinguish bins without supervision, speaking to the ability of the correlation layer to distill information about relative movements and its potential applicability to unsupervised methods.
+The network learns to distinguish bins without supervision, speaking to the ability of the correlation layer to distill information about relative movements.
 The higher error for our bimodal approach with class supervision but without correlation layer further supports the claim.
-Lastly, RTEs are similarly accurate in both forward and backward directions.
 To visualize the ATE, we plot whole trajectories for our bimodal model and the unimodal counterpart in Figure \ref{fig:supertraj}.
-The total length of the trajectory is roughly $1$ meter, so drift can and should be expected.
+The total length of the trajectory is roughly $1$ meter, so drift is expected.